theLiamFC/SPARE/README.md

 **Introduction**

-The aim of this project is to facilitate collaboration between humans and artificial intelligence in coding robotics applications, specifically targeting the LEGO SPIKE Prime platform.
-By leveraging OpenAI's ChatGPT, users can iteratively build programs alongside the AI, fostering learning opportunities for the user and accelerating robotic software projects.
+This project aims to facilitate collaboration between humans and artificial intelligence in coding robotics applications, specifically targeting the LEGO SPIKE Prime platform.
+By leveraging OpenAI's Assistant framework (which uses GPT-4), users can iteratively build programs alongside the AI, fostering learning opportunities for the user and accelerating robotic software projects.
 The program importantly flips the role of the user and AI, and enables AI to utilize the user as a resource for iterative coding development.
 In addition to asking the user for feedback, advice, and prompts, the AI is also enabled to query documentation, run code, and get visual feedback from a secondary OpenAI vision model.

 **Usage**